 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 13.02.2025

+Area of Law: Jurisdiction (State Commission or CERC)

 The Appellate Tribunal for Electricity held that the Central Electricity Regulatory Commission (CERC) erred in asserting its jurisdiction over the dispute between the Appellants (Jaipur, Jodhpur, and Ajmer Vidyut Vitran Nigams) and the association of steel industries (the 2nd Respondent) regarding settlement of unscheduled interchange (UI) accounts.
 The Tribunal found that the members of the association, being embedded consumers in the state of Rajasthan, were subject to the Rajasthan Electricity Regulatory Commission's (RERC) Open Access Regulations, even when using the inter-state transmission system in conjunction with the intra-state system.
 Therefore, the dispute fell within the exclusive jurisdiction of RERC, and not CERC.
 The Tribunal set aside the impugned orders of CERC and dismissed the petitions filed by the 2nd Respondent before CERC for lack of jurisdiction.

 JINDAL POWER LIMITED VERSUS CENTRAL ELECTRICITY REGULATORY COMMISSION & ANR [APL NO. 205 OF 2017]